BuildAndBreak/Secret-Friend/README.md

 The organizer starts by creating a group and submitting their email address.
 Before anything else happens, the organizer must confirm and validate the group through a verification email.
 This step ensures that only valid groups can continue.

-Once the group is confirmed, each user receives an email with a button that takes them directly to their private page.
-This link gives access to their own Secret Santa page.
+Once the group is confirmed, each participant receives an email with a button that takes them directly to their private page.

 On their personal page, members can: